logomancer/diedroid/README.md

+**This repository has been migrated to a self-hosted git instance, located [here](https://code.7thmagic.net/logomancer/diedroid).
+There will be no further activity on this repository.**

 ## DieDroid, an Android application for rolling dice

 This is an Android application for a dice roller suitable for many different purposes, but was designed as a tool for pen-and-paper RPGs.
 Includes a general dice roller, a dice pool roller that counts successes, and an ability score roller to roll stats for characters.